ii/coredns/plugin/forward/README.md

   needs this to be set to `dns.quad9.net`.
 * `policy` specifies the policy to use for selecting upstream servers.
 The default is `random`.

-The upstream selection is done via random (default policy) selection.
-If the socket for this client isn't known *forward* will randomly choose one.
-If this turns out to be unhealthy, the next one is tried.
-If *all* hosts are down, we assume health checking is broken and select a *random* upstream to try.

 Also note the TLS config is "global" for the whole forwarding proxy if you need a different `tls-name` for different upstreams you're out of luck.